mgoltzsche/khelm/README.md

 ### kustomize Containerized KRM Function

-khelm can be used as [Containerized KRM Function](https://kubectl.docs.kubernetes.io/guides/extending_kustomize/containerized_krm_functions/) [kustomize](https://github.com/kubernetes-sigs/kustomize) plugin.
+Similar to the kpt function approach, khelm can be used as [Containerized KRM Function](https://kubectl.docs.kubernetes.io/guides/extending_kustomize/containerized_krm_functions/) [kustomize](https://github.com/kubernetes-sigs/kustomize) plugin.
 Though plugin support in kustomize is still an alpha feature, this form of extension seems destined to be graduated out of alpha (see [KEP 2953](https://github.com/kubernetes/enhancements/tree/master/keps/sig-cli/2953-kustomize-plugin-graduation)).

 This approach only works with kustomize>=v4.1.0.